A trade mark is a word, symbol, phrase, colour, logo or slogan that distinguishes one trader's goods or services from those of other traders.

 Alternatively, the infringement may be more subtle where the competitor has adopted a deceptively similar mark for similar goods or services which dilutes the trade mark over time.

 Trade mark infringement can also occur due to the natural expansion of businesses that have previously co-existed without issue.

 It is important for businesses to register their trade marks so that any infringement of the brand can be enforced and injunctions obtained to cease the infringement.

 Trade mark infringement is usually described as an unsanctioned use of a registered trade mark.
 It usually involves the transaction of goods or services under another's brand name, or a deceptively similar name.

-If you think that your trade mark has been infringed, you must immediately contact a trade mark lawyer to handle the dispute.
-The protection of IPR must be a part of your legal strategy.
+If you think that your trade mark has been infringed, you must take action immediately to reduce the harm being caused by the infringement.
+The protection and enforcement of your intellectual property rights must be a part of your legal strategy.